Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 Done to prevent the firewall from discarding fragments

 **Persistent Connection**
 Created sessions have a time limit, which is not suitable for the transmission of big data.
+- Longer sessions can be configured using the command `long link`
+- `long link` changes the aging time of the session
+- If not data is transmitted withing the session aging time, the session is disconnected

+# 3.2 Network Address Translation
+---